js-bits/executor/README.md

 ## Timeout

 You can use optional `timeout` parameter to set maximum allowable execution time for the asynchronous operation.
+There are 2 types of timeout supported:

+<b>Hard timeout</b>.
+An executor will be automatically rejected when a specified timeout is exceeded.
+It can be set by an integer number passed as a value of `timeout` parameter.

 ```javascript
 class AsyncOpExecutor extends Executor {